Get a free, no obligation personal loan quote with rates as low as 9.99%

 Open Mortgages

-This type of mortgage allows the homeowner more flexibility for their payment schedule.
-While interest rates will generally be higher with an open mortgage, this feature allows the homeowner to make extra payments, in addition to their regular ones.
+This type of mortgage offers more flexibility with your payment schedule.
+While interest rates will generally be higher with an open mortgage, this feature allows you to make extra payments, in addition to your regular ones.

-• Pay off their mortgage before the end of their term
+• Pay off your mortgage before the end of the term

-• Renegotiate their mortgage before the end of their term
+• Renegotiate your mortgage before the end of the term

-• Break their contract in order to switch lenders before the end of their term
+• Break your contract in order to switch lenders before the end of the term

-• Reduce their amortization, potentially saving them money
+• Reduce your amortization, potentially saving you money

-• They can do all of this without any prepayment penalty fees
+• You can do all of this without any prepayment penalty fees

-This is a better option if the homeowner is:
+This is a better option if you are:

 • Planning to sell and change homes in the near future

-• Paying their mortgage sooner using the extra money and lump-sum payments.
+• Paying your mortgage sooner using the extra money and lump-sum payments

 Closed Mortgages

-• The homeowner remains in their home for the duration of their amortization
+• You plan to remain in your home for the duration of your amortization

-• Their prepayment privileges provide enough flexibility for the prepayments they decide to make
+• Your prepayment privileges provide enough flexibility for the prepayments you decide to make

 Payment Frequency

-• Monthly – As already mentioned, monthly payments involve making one payment per month, for a total of 12 annual payments.
+• Monthly.
+Monthly payments involve making one payment per month, for a total of 12 annual payments.

-• Accelerated bi-weekly – One payment equal to 50% of the monthly payment is made once every two weeks.
+• Accelerated bi-weekly.
+One payment equal to 50% of the monthly payment is made once every 2 weeks.

 Interest Rate

-Now let’s address the most notable feature of a mortgage: the interest rate.
-The interest rate refers to how much you’ll pay the lender for their services and the money you’re borrowing, on top of your regular payments.
 The lower the rate, the better.
-Even a fraction of a percentage point can translate into tens of thousands of extra dollars spent on interest over the life of the loan.
+Even a fraction of a percentage point can translate into a difference of tens of thousands of extra dollars over the life of the loan.

 Fixed-Rates

-Fixed rates don’t fluctuate over the course of the mortgage term.
+Fixed rates don’t fluctuate over the mortgage term.
 This is often an attractive option for those who like the predictability of their mortgage payments, especially when it comes to sticking with a budget.
-A fixed-rate can also be better if general interest rates are predicted to rise in the near future.
+A fixed-rate can also be better if general interest rates are predicted to rise soon.

 Variable-Rates